Tabula Rasa: une installation multiforme

 Tabula Rasa: a multiform, multimedia installation covering the destruction across all eras of cultural heritage is in the works.
-It will speak of the destruction and vandalism by ignorance, cultural cleansing, fanaticism, greed and « economic progress »The art residency which saw the beginning of this project was hosted by the Atelier Maison des Ateliers La Source-Rodin and the Rodin Museum of Meudon, France
+It describes the destruction and vandalism by ignorance, cultural cleansing, fanaticism, greed and “economic progress”.
+As an artist in residence at the Atelier Maison des Ateliers La Source-Rodin and the Rodin Museum of Meudon, France, I have been developing my practice around this theme.

 Tabula Rasa: A Visual Arts Installation on Memory